Date & Time

 The first four titles in the series—The Tale of Mouse and the Stories that Ran Away, First Light, Nya Nya Bulembu, and Khvum and the Crocodile Woman—are reimaginings of stories from different parts of Africa that tell of beginnings, creation, journeys and transformation.
 The writer and illustrators evoke worlds of wonder and magic, each with unique skills and styles that have brought all seven titles in the series to life.
 Original and digital artwork for these first four titles will also be displayed in the exhibition.

-Beyond the book launch and exhibition opening of The Stories that Ran Away, an ongoing programme of public activations will follow during the course of the year, including a Teachers’ Walkabout in May to inspire an educational activation for teachers, as well as A Night at the Museum for children during the June school holidays for an immersive evening of exploration, storytelling, and creativity.
+An ongoing programme of public activations will follow during the course of the year, including a Teachers’ Walkabout in May to inspire an educational activation for teachers, as well as A Night at the Museum for children during the June school holidays for an immersive evening of exploration, storytelling, and creativity.

 The BMW Centre for Art Education continues to advance the museum’s mission to inspire community engagement with art while contributing to the growth of Africa’s literary ecosystem.
 Through its work, the Centre develops education programmes focused on youth access, art education, and sustained collaboration with schools, educators, and communities.